RL-arch/detector/README.md

 The brightness of the microscopic image will influence the results of total number estimation.
 When the image condition is dark and dense crowd, the total number estimate can be less than actual.

-The position shift will infludence the swelling organoids detection, will make less organoids detected.
+The position shift will influence the swelling organoids detection and will make fewer organoids detected.

 ### 2 Fonts

-Fonts in different OS have different routes, may need to modify in `bayersian/utils/count.py `  (line 52~55)
+Fonts in different OS have different routes and may need to modify in `bayersian/utils/count.py `  (line 52~55)

 ### 3 Internet connection

-Network needs to stay on and be able to connect Google to download initial files like model weights.
+The network needs to stay on and be able to connect to Google to download initial files like model weights.